romainmenke/css-tokenizer-tests/README.md

 _Some do not track source offsets, others do not expose parsed/unescaped values._

 It is intended to make it easier to find and resolve issues when that is desirable.

-It is also a corpus of CSS that can be used to build a comprehensive test suite for your tokenizer.

 -----